Sustainability in aquaculture

 • priority product areas

-Based on this assessment, selected suppliers will receive a comprehensive self-evaluation form on which they must document key areas such as their governance principles, HSEQ, sustainability work, and which processes they use in their own value chain.
+Based on this assessment, suppliers with the highest risk profile receive a self-assessment questionnaire where they document their work and status on key areas such as governance principles, HSEQ, sustainability efforts, and the processes they follow in their own value chain.

 Environmental Product Declaration (EPD)

-As the first equipment supplier in the aquaculture industry, we have now published our first EPD for our floating collar FR-560-157 in the category “Sea-based aquaculture infrastructure and components”.
+As the first equipment supplier in the aquaculture industry, we published our first EPD (Environmental Product Declaration) in 2023 for the floating collar FR-560-157 in the category “Sea-based aquaculture infrastructure and components”.
+With a published EPD for our sinker tube, we are now working towards having environmental declarations covering a complete pen system from ScaleAQ.

 What does this mean?